Shoes! Shoes! Shoes!

 Leo: I love love love the old leo tap shoe.
 I had a pair without the taps.
 The toe box is perfect.
 There are only two drawbacks, the shoe is heavy and they no longer make the shoe.
 The shoe also has a shank for those of you who like a shank in your shoe.
 I ended up breaking my shanks so that I had more flexablity.
 You can find them for sale online here and there and if you like a heavy shoe this one is incredible.
 Bellow I talk about Dancing Fair and Matt.
 Matt has made is own shoe called the GS1 and it has a similar toe box.

 Just Tap: if you are ready to make an investment in a pair of shoes the “Just Tap” shoe is amazing.
 It’s a custom made tap shoe.
 When you order them you will have to measure your feet and you can have them in a variety of colors.
 You can also order them with or without taps.
-They run around $300.
 I first saw Matthew Olwell dancing in them.
 Nic Gareiss also dances in them.

 Dancing Fair: Karen Cieminski first turned me on to Dancing Fair.
 I was staying with her and she told me about a shoe maker that was making a custom shoe for her based on her preferences for dancing.
 She asked if I want to go meet him.
 In my mind I pictured where I take my shoes to get them modified, which is a small shop with a walk up counter.
 She brought me to a warehouse full of shoes, equipment and supplies.
 The place amazing!
 I got to meet Matt Schroepfer the owner of the company.
 We talked about shoes for hours.

 Dancing Fair has a variety of tap shoes available including Capezio, Leo, Miller and Ben, but my favorite shoe they offer is the shoe that Matt designed.
 The GS1.
 I love the toe box on this shoe!
+To find this shoe on the site click on tap shoes and scroll though them until you find the GS1.
+You can order these with or without taps.

 Modifying shoes!